alandolt/imaging-server-kit/docs/sections/algorithm_server.md

 | `"class"`         | A class label (for image classification).                                                             |
 | `"text"`          | A string of text (for example, for image captioning).                                                 |

-The function can return an arbitrary number of outputs, following the pattern:
+The function can return multiple outputs, following the pattern:

 ```
 # Body of the function